 Support services such as note taking are essential in accommodating and providing equal opportunity for disabled students.
 Without in class support, many students would have great difficulty continuing their studies and pursuing their chosen career.

-Note takers are employed by AUT's Disability Student Support as paid staff to work with students with an impairment who find it difficult or impossible to take notes in class.
+Note takers may be available to work with students with an impairment who find it difficult or impossible to take notes in class.
 Their jobs are well defined, with boundaries in place to ensure that neither the student’s independence, nor the note-takers role, is impinged upon.

 Sign language interpreters